BYLAWS OF THE HISTORIC KENWOOD NEIGHBORHOOD ASSOCIATION

 The Membership Coordinator is appointed by the President and maintains the membership roster of the Association in collaboration with the Treasurer.
 The Membership Coordinator is responsible for email notifications, Premium Membership communications, development of membership reports, and recruitment activities.

-- The membership shall elect from among eligible members the officers of the Association by a majority vote at the Annual Meeting.
+- The membership shall elect from among eligible members the officers of the Association by a majority vote at the December Annual meeting.
 In the case of the election of non-officer board members of the Association, candidates for board member receiving the highest number of votes for open seats shall be elected.
-Eligible members shall be members in good standing with current dues paid by November 1st of the election year.
+Eligible members shall be members in good standing with current dues paid.

 - Election Committee: The Election Committee Chair shall be appointed by the President of the Association by October 1st of the election year.
 The Committee Chair shall select at least two (2) additional committee members not from the same household as the Chair or as any other Committee member, whose membership shall be approved by a majority of the Board of Directors.
 No member of the Committee shall be eligible for nomination and/or election to the Board of Directors.
 The Committee shall obtain any and all nominations of eligible members for the various offices.
 The Committee shall inform nominees of the duties and responsibilities of the office for which they have been nominated.
 The Committee shall further ascertain that the candidate is willing to serve in the capacity for which they have been nominated.
 The Committee shall accept nominations from the floor during the December meeting of the Association prior to the election.
 The Committee shall treat all nominees in a fair and equitable manner and shall not endorse the candidacy of any nominee.